 Willows Beach boasts over half a kilometre of sandy beach and views of Mt.
 Baker in Washington State (on clear sunny days).
-At Willows Park there is also a large grassy field, a children’s play area and a concession stand.
-In the summer, Willows Park is also where the Oak Bay Tea Party takes place.
+At Willows Park there is also a large grassy field, a children’s play area and a concession stand entitled the Willows Beach Tea Room.
+In the summer, Willows is also where the Oak Bay Tea Party takes place.

 Whether you’re there for a stroll, swim or play in the sand, on a sunny summer day Willows Beach is one of Victoria’s best places to be!

 Other smaller beaches in the municipality include the beaches at Gonzales Bay and McNeil Bay.
 Both are small, but pretty places.

 Gonzales Bay is a tiny bay in a residential neighbourhood at the foot of Foul Bay Road.
 It’s one of Victoria’s lesser known beaches and used primarily by people who live in the area.
 It’s also one of the region’s prettiest little bays and has a wonderful sandy beach.

 McNeil Bay is the body of water along Beach Drive just west of the Victoria Golf Club.
 The beach there is beautiful, with views of the Olympic Mountains in Washington State across the water.
 It’s not a popular beach for swimming and sun tanning though.
 For those activities, head to Willows Beach, or to Gonzales Bay if you don’t like crowds.